mgb513/Interactive-Data-Vis-Fall2025/src/lab_1/index.md

    ]
 })
 ```
-<p> The three species measured appear in very distinct clusters or groupings.
-Wing span and body mass are correlated within each group."
+<p> The three bee species measured appear in very distinct clusters or groupings.
+Wing span and body mass are correlated within each group, with carpenter bees having the highest mass and widest wingspan, and honeybees showing the lowest."

 <h2> Question 3 </h2>
 <p>Which flower has the most nectar production?</p>